-Boobs big and small rejoice, because ethical bras and bralettes exist.
-And not only do they exist, but with variation as well.
-Australian brands are quickly catching up to consumer demand, making everything from soft cup crop tops to sensible t-shirt bras.
-From the world’s first zero-waste bra to the super soft bamboo variation – these are Australia’s best brands for ethically made brassieres.
+When it comes to choosing undergarments, it pays to be selective.
+While it goes without saying that our garments should be made without harm to people, animals and the planet, comfort is of utmost importance for intimates, and fabrics come into that.
+Thankfully, Australian brands are catching up to consumer demand, making everything from soft-cup crop tops to sensible t-shirt bras sustainably.
+From the world’s first zero-waste bra to the super soft bamboo variation – these are Australia’s best brands for eco, ethical and sustainably made bras.

 Brisbane’s NICO Underwear is one of the only Australian brands with a focus on ethical production and sustainability that is making bras with underwire.
-All of its undergarments are ethically made in Australia, India and Bangladesh, using sustainable and soft fabrics including lenzing modal, recycled cotton and recycled nylon for the necessary stretch.
-NICO makes a range of wire-free full cup, triangle cup and bralettes in soft, sustainable fabrics, along with their range of modest underwire bras.
+All of its undergarments are ethically made in Australia, India and Bangladesh, using sustainable and soft fabrics including Lenzing Modal, recycled cotton and recycled nylon for the necessary stretch.
+NICO makes a range of wire-free full cup, triangle cup and bralettes in soft, sustainable fabrics, along with its range of underwire bras.
 The bra/cup sizes range from 8A to 14DD.

 Like your undergarments without waste?
 You’re in luck.
 The zero waste bra is the product on offer thanks to the peeps over at The Very Good Bra.
 The world’s first waste-free bra is so clean you can literally pop it in the compost when you’re done with it (not to say that it won’t last – it will).
 How?
 Everything down to the brand’s elastic, labels, sewing thread and packaging is completely compostable.
 Despite lacking underwire, the bra is surprisingly supportive with a thick band to offer stability, suiting sizes between 10A – 16DD.

-Eco Intimates specialises in luxury ladies sleepwear, so you can expect the same level of luxe from its bras.
-The brand makes a number of impressive steps to ensure ethical production (here in Australia and in Bali, Indonesia), to make its undergarments which are a range of organic cotton and bamboo bralettes.
+Eco Intimates specialises in luxury ladies underwear, and you can expect the same level of luxe from its bras.
+The brand takes a number of impressive steps to ensure ethical production (here in Australia and in Bali, Indonesia), to make its undergarments which are a range of organic cotton and bamboo bralettes.
 The bras are all soft cups and wire free (read: super comfy) and feature some lovely lace adding a little luxury to the undergarments.